-Each student must pass a First Examination in nursing administered upon completion of the first 18 credits of doctoral study.
-The student must pass a written examination that will consist of essay questions representing core content in nursing science and nursing knowledge, measurement, health disparities, and policy initiatives.
+Each student must pass a First Examination in nursing administered upon completion of the first 20 credits of doctoral study.
+Students must pass a written examination that will consist of a “State of the Science Paper” on a selected phenomenon of their choice.
+The purpose of the First Examination is to determine the student’s ability to: 1. demonstrate a broad mastery of core content, theory, and research in a discipline; 2. select an appropriate phenomenon for an integrative literature review; 3. critically appraise empirical and conceptual literature of the selected phenomenon using articles, books, and/or dissertations 4. undertake independent scholarship.
 If the First Examination is not passed the first time it is taken, the student must pass the retest administered during the following semester.
 A pass on the retest is a prerequisite for remaining in the program.

-The student will design a dissertation under the supervision of a dissertation chair and committee members.
-The dissertation committee is composed of four members plus the chair.
-All dissertations must focus on developing knowledge in a significant area of nursing practice, health care policy, or education.
-Dissertation research projects may be qualitative, quantitative, or multi-method in approach.
-All dissertations are expected to meet rigorous standards of research and scholarship, hence students should expect that their doctoral studies may take between 4 to 6 years which includes completion of doctoral dissertation.
+Students will design a dissertation under the supervision of a dissertation chair and committee members.
+All dissertations must focus on developing knowledge in a significant area of nursing practice, health care policy, or edu- cation.
+Dissertation research projects may use qualitative, quantitative, or mixed-methods in approach.
+All dissertations are expected to meet rigorous standards of research and scholarship, hence students should expect that their doctoral studies may take between four to six years which includes completion of the doctoral dissertation.
 The student must complete a final oral dissertation defense.

 A student is deemed not to be making satisfactory progress if he or she:

 has completed 20 credits and has not passed the First Examination

 has not completed his or her degree in six years

 has accumulated more than two open grades (“INC,” “INP,” “NGR,” “ABS,” and “ABP”).

 Students are assigned an academic advisor in their first year.